aws-samples/serverless-webhook-forwarder/README.md

 ## Clean up

-We provide a two-step clean up process:
+We provide a two-step clean up process for the stack (you will also need to delete the Cloud9 environment that was created via the Cloud9 console):

 1. Remove Demo EC2 stack - this includes the EC2 instance, VPC, NAT
    Gateway and related resources used for testing but will leave the Serverless